Professor of Germanic Studies and Second Language Studies

 Sprouse, Rex A. (2009) Creoles and interlanguages, conclusions and research desiderata: A reply to Plag.
 Langage, Interaction et Acquisition/Language, Interaction and Acquisition 1: 273-291.

 The primary goal of my research is to gain a better understanding of the adult second language paradox: Why is that adults exposed to a nonnative language develop systems of linguistic knowledge of a startlingly rich and complex nature, including properties for which there is little or no evidence in the input (“poverty/bankruptcy of the stimulus”), while still (in a large percentage of cases) experiencing significant difficulty in the acquisition and use of relatively “simple” features of word choice and form?
-I am best known in second language studies for proposing (together with Bonnie D. Schwartz, University of Hawaii/University of Nijmegen) the Full Transfer/Full Access hypothesis and for pioneering (together with Laurent Dekydtspotter, Indiana University) research on the syntax-semantics interface in English-French interlanguage.
-I am currently investigating a re-conceptualization of Full Transfer in terms of relexification/relabeling in the sense that Claire Lefebvre (Université? du Québec à Montréal) has used these terms to describe creole genesis.
+I am best known in second language studies for proposing (together with Bonnie D. Schwartz, University of Hawaii/) the Full Transfer/Full Access hypothesis and for pioneering (together with Laurent Dekydtspotter, Indiana University) research on the syntax-semantics interface in English-French interlanguage.
+I am currently developing the Deep Lexical Transfer Hypothesis, which a re-conceptualizes Full Transfer in terms of relexification/relabeling in the sense that Claire Lefebvre (Université du Québec à Montréal) has used these terms to describe creole genesis.
 I am also considering ways in which the Language Instinct becomes “blunted” over the course of the life span, even though the fundamental architecture of grammars and processing mechanisms remains untouched.

 Additional topics that have captured my interest over the years include case and agreement in German and Icelandic, perfect auxiliary selection in Romance and Germanic, the comparative correlative construction in German, the syntax of ditransitive verbs in the Germanic languages, and the development of tag questions in Welsh.

 I love teaching, and I hope that I can communicate something of my enthusiasm for languages, linguistics, language acquisition, and Western and Central European cultures to my students.
-A frequent challenge that I face in the classroom is to offer courses that be will be meaningful to groups of students with quite heterogenous backgrounds and interests.
-I strive to ensure that every student is able to acquire the basic building blocks required to understand the material under consideration, but I also want every student to learn to think critically about the material and to pose challenging questions.
 I am strongly committed to involving graduate students and exceptionally talented undergraduates as co-authors in my research projects.
-I have served as Director of Undergraduate Studies for the Department of Germanic Studies since 2004, as Director of Graduate Studies for the Department of Second Language Studies since 2009, and as the Resident Director of Indiana University’s Summer Overseas Study Program in Graz, Austria nine times since 2002.
+I have served as Resident Director of Indiana University’s Summer Overseas Study Program in Graz, Austria ten times since 2002.
 I am a passionate advocate of overseas study and foreign language study.

-My personal interests include: spirituality and sexuality; Quaker history and theology; non-violence; human rights; social justice; cinema and avant-garde television; anthropology; Kaffee und Kuchen.
+My personal interests include: spirituality and sexuality; Quaker history and theology; non-violence; human rights; social justice; cinema and avant-garde television; anthropology.